Bachelor of Science (Honours) in Architectural Technology SE702

 - Develop technical solutions from sketch design stage through to working drawings and prepare and coordinate tender documents.

-The Architectural Technologist is a key member of the design team and collaborates closely with the architect.
 Typical employers include: private construction firms and contractors, property developers, planning departments and local authorities.

 What are the minimum entry requirements?